Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 CEO, Access Business Technologies

-Justin Kirsch built ABT's Guardian Security Insights platform after watching mortgage companies lose millions to breaches that basic security hygiene would have prevented.
-As CEO of Access Business Technologies, he has guided more than 750 financial institutions through FTC Safeguards Rule compliance, Microsoft Secure Score hardening, and the shift from reactive incident response to proactive trust-building through visible security posture.
+Justin Kirsch built ABT's M365 Guardian operating model after watching mortgage companies lose millions to breaches that basic security hygiene would have prevented.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he has guided more than 750 banks, credit unions, mortgage companies, and securities firms through FTC Safeguards Rule compliance, Microsoft Secure Score hardening, and the shift from reactive incident response to proactive trust-building through Microsoft Defender and Microsoft Sentinel.